Grievances

 - see if a similar grievance has happened before and aim to follow as similar a procedure as possible;

-- keep a confidential record of the meeting, the nature of the grievance, any evidence they’ve gathered, and any decisions taken and whether the employee appeals the grievance outcome;
+- keep a confidential record of the meeting, the nature of the grievance, any evidence they’ve gathered, and any decisions and whether the employee appeals the grievance outcome;

 - ensure that all personal information and data is kept confidential.